 What better way to spend the summer with the kids than to have a splashing good time at one of Surrey’s many water parks!
 The refreshing scenery at Fleetwood Water Park is a great place for the family to get together and have a picnic while the kids play a game of sprinkler tag with the spray park’s fire hoses.
 It’s also tons of fun for the kiddos to cool off during hot summer days at Hawthorne Water Park while passing under cascades of water from giant colourful umbrellas!
 And Unwin Water Park, with its water tower and giant flowers, as well as picnic tables and a playground, is a sure winner.
 It’ll also be a blast to play at Hazelgrove Park where kids can run through tunnels of water and swing around the playground!

 Get ice cream

 More sunshine means more ice cream!
 And, while we love classic vanilla or cookie dough scoops as much as the next guy, there are lots of amazing variations of this favourite summer treat on offer at parlours, cafes and shops across Surrey.
 Stop for a scoop and then seek out some shade!

 Hit the Mall

 There’s something magical about mall shopping and on a sweaty summer day, it’s a cool air-conditioned oasis.
-Surrey’s shopping centres are destination shopping at it’s best, with a wide variety of big-name shops and local brands.
-And, as a bonus, Central City Shopping Centre is home to Central City Brewing, and what beats the heat better for mom or dad than a beer?
+Surrey’s shopping centres are destination shopping at its best, with a wide variety of big-name shops and local brands.

 There may not be air conditioning in some of Surreys’ restaurants, but it’s definitely better than firing up the oven and cooking at home!
 Time your dinner out for a little later in the evening when the heat of the sun has hopefully eased up.